Bhumesh01/pythonProjects/README.md

    graphical interface to display a map of India and allows players to guess the names of states, marking them on the map as they go.
 6. SNAKE GAME:
    This is a Python implementation of the classic Snake game using the Turtle graphics library.
 The game features a snake that grows longer as it eats food, with the objective to achieve the highest score possible without colliding with the walls or the snake's own body.
+7. TURTLE CROSSING THE ROAD GAME:
+   A simple and fun game built with Python's Turtle graphics library.
+The player controls a turtle that must cross a busy road while avoiding cars.